Causal Inference: Identification Under Unmeasured Confounding (Instrumental Variables)

 3. Observe the birth weight of the newborn, denoted as \(Y\).

-We refer to \(Z\) as the treatment assignment variable or the instrument.
+We refer to \(Z\) as the treatment assignment variable or, as we’ll see later, the instrument in this setup.
 We refer to \(A\) as the treatment receipt variable.
-This type of experimental design is referred to as a randomized encouragement design because the encouragement (or lack thereof; \(Z\)) was randomized.
+Also, this type of experimental design is referred to as a randomized encouragement design because the encouragement (or lack thereof; \(Z\)) was randomized.
 But, the treatment receipt \(A\) is not randomized.

 • If the encouragement is 100% successful so that \(Z = A\), we have effectively randomized \(A\) via \(Z\).
 In practice, this is rarely the case.